-A brachioplasty, upper arm reduction or arm lift is another common procedure performed by cosmetic surgeons at the University of Florida.
+A brachioplasty, upper arm reduction or arm lift is another common procedure performed by cosmetic surgeons at University of Florida Health.
 An arm lift reduces excess skin and fat and reshapes the upper arm to provide better contours and a renewed sense of confidence.

 Many women develop loose, sagging skin in their upper arms from a combination of weight loss, aging and heredity.
 While exercise can provide good muscle tone, it cannot address skin that has lost its elasticity or localized fat deposits in the upper arm region.

-In the end, only an arm lift can address this problem so read on to learn more about how a brachioplasty at our Florida cosmetic surgery practice can give you a more toned and proportionate appearance.
+In the end, only an arm lift can address this problem so read on to learn more about how a brachioplasty at our UF Health cosmetic surgery practice can give you a more toned and proportionate appearance.

 Before and After Photos